CodeMyst/VoteMyst/.github/CONTRIBUTING.md

 ## Adding HTML/CSS content

-If you add a new view to the project please try to stick to the styling conventions established by the other pages inside the project.
+If you add a new page or component to the project please try to stick to the styling conventions established by the other pages inside the project.
 For color choices, stick to the pre-defined CSS variables in `:root`.
 If you want to propose a new color variable to be added, do not hesitate to include it.